 Only one of the joint Members may be elected or appointed as an officer or Director provided that all meet the qualifications for such office.

+SECTION 4.
+MEMBERSHIP AGREEMENT.
+A Member shall: (1) provide and maintain a current mailing address, electronic address, and telephone number with the Cooperative; and (2) pay the Cooperative’s damages, costs, or expenses, including attorney fees and legal expenses, caused by or associated with the Member’s failure to comply with the Cooperative’s Articles of Association or these Bylaws.
+If a Member fails to comply with the Cooperative’s Articles of Association or these Bylaws, then the Cooperative may suspend or terminate the Member or a Cooperative service provided to the Member.
+Regardless of whether money damages are available or adequate, the Cooperative may: (1) bring and maintain a legal action to enjoin the Member from violating the Cooperative’s Articles of Association or these Bylaws; and (2) bring and maintain a legal action to order the Member to comply with the Cooperative’s Articles of Association or these Bylaws.

+The Cooperative’s Articles of Association and these Bylaws are contracts between the Cooperative and a Member.
+By becoming a Member, the Member acknowledges that: (1) Every Member is a vital and integral part of the Cooperative; (2) the Cooperative’s successful operation depends upon each Member complying with the Cooperative’s Articles of Association and these Bylaws; and (3) Members are united in an independent relationship.

+In general, a Member is not liable to third parties for the Cooperative’s acts, debts, liabilities, or obligations solely because of membership in the Cooperative.
+A Member may become liable to the Cooperative as otherwise agreed to by the Cooperative and the Member.

-SECTION 3.
+SECTION 5.
 MEMBERSHIP FEE.
 The membership fee shall be $1.00, which shall be nonrefundable.

-SECTION 4.
+SECTION 6.
 PURCHASE OF ELECTRIC ENERGY.
 Each Member shall, as soon as electric energy becomes available, purchase from the Cooperative all electric energy used within the service territory (other than distributed generation from that premise), and shall pay thereafter monthly, at rates which shall time to time be fixed by the Board of Directors; provided, however, that the Board of Directors may limit the amount of electric energy which the Cooperative shall be required to furnish to any one Member.
 It is expressly understood that amounts paid for electric energy in excess of the cost of service are furnished by Members as capital and each Member shall be credited with the capital so furnished as provided in these Bylaws.
 Each Member shall pay to the Cooperative such minimum amount per month regardless of the amount of electric energy consumed, as shall be fixed by the Board of Directors from time to time.
 Each Member shall also pay all amounts owed by the Member to the Cooperative as and when the same shall become due and payable.